learningequality/kolibri/docs/contributing/code_of_conduct.rst

 -----------------------------------------

 When a report is sent to the committee they will immediately reply to the report to confirm receipt.
-This reply must be sent within 24 hours, and the committee should strive to respond much quicker than that.

 See the reporting guidelines for details of what reports should contain.
 If a report doesn't contain enough information, the committee will